-COUN8756 Mentorship 2 Sport and Performance Psychology (4 credits, online or on campus) Prerequisite: COUN8755 COUN8757 Mentorship 3 Sport and Performance Psychology (4 credits, online or on campus) Prerequisite: COUN8756 COUN8758 Mentorship 4 Sport and Performance Psychology (4 credits, online or on campus) Prerequisite: COUN8757 COUN8759 Mentorship 5 Sport and Performance Psychology (1-4 credits, online or on campus) Prerequisite: COUN8758 This is a sequential course in which each section must be passed before moving to the next section over a minimum of four quarters.
-Please note that enrollment in the Mentorship courses requires program director approval.
-Students in this course are required to attend weekly class meetings virtually via zoom at a designated time with the mentorship group.
+Program completion requires a minimum of 16 credits of mentorship, four quarters of continuous mentorship enrollment, and a maximum of 32 mentorship credits are allowed.
+Students in these courses are required to attend virtual weekly class meetings at a designated time with the mentorship group.
 Each week students will complete readings and assignments which will be reviewed with classmates during virtual classroom and live video conference group and individual supervision sessions.
-Additionally, students will share sport experiences and discuss case formulations with the small group to share diverse sport experiences.
-The UWS sport and performance psychology program (SPP) must pre-approve mentors for SPP mentorship experiences to count towards degree completion.
-For students working toward CMPC requirements, the Association for Applied Sport Psychology (AASP) must also approve mentors.
-Approval by the SPP program must be received prior to registration for the course or approval of mentorship experiences.
-Only hours spent in the delivery of sport psychology services during the approved course section are eligible towards course completion.
-Therefore, students are encouraged to set up AASP mentors and experiences early but should not start working with clients before completing the core SPP coursework and receiving approvals for each course section.
-For additional details, refer to the AASP CMPC Handbook and SPP Mentorship Handbook.
-After graduation, students can choose to complete the AASP Professional Mentorship Verification Form and AASP Record of Mentorship Hours Form.
-This application process is outside of UWS with AASP and is separate from completion of the course and SPP program.
+Additionally, students will share consulting experiences and discuss case formulations with the small group.
+The UWS sport and performance psychology program (SPP) must pre-approve mentors for SPP mentorship experiences to count toward degree completion.
+Approval by the SPP program must be received prior to beginning the mentorship experience.
+Only hours spent in the delivery of sport psychology services during the approved course section are eligible toward course completion.
+Therefore, students are encouraged to set up mentorship experiences early but should not start working with clients before completing the core SPP coursework or enrollment in SPP8140 Introduction to Mentorship.